bgschiller/schiller.town/STAR_CHART_AGING.md

 When a chart is retrieved from storage:

 1. The `ageOutOldExchanges()` method checks each exchange's `usedDate`
-2. Any exchanges with a `usedDate` before today are removed
+2. Any exchanges with a `usedDate` before today are removed from the exchanges array
+3. The `totalSquares` count is reduced by the number of squares that were in the aged-out exchanges (e.g., if 20 squares were exchanged and aged out, `totalSquares` decreases by 20)
-3. If exchanges were removed, the chart is automatically saved with `updatedAt` timestamp
+4. If exchanges were removed, the chart is automatically saved with `updatedAt` timestamp

 This happens automatically in the `StarChartServer.onRequest()` handler when fetching a chart via `/storage-get/{id}`.